Smithay/wayland-rs/README.md

 ## Requirements

-Requires at least rust 1.20 to be used (using bitflags 1.0 for associated constants).
+Requires at least rust 1.20 to be used (using bitflags 1.0 for associated constants), and version 1.12 of the wayland system libraries.